jordanpoulton/LAYR/privacy_policy.md

 We additionally collect usage information of the extension such as which tools are used and what different menus are used to access specific features of the extension.

-**We do not collect browsing information of our users such as contents of highlights and webpages visited.**
+**We do not collect browsing information of our users such as contents of interactions and webpages visited.**

 ## What we use this data for